-- Long -30 seconds

-- Short -1 second

-- c) For High Availability (HA) configuration, select the HA Monitoring check box to monitor the channel for failure events.
-Failure of any LA channel that has HA MON enabled triggers HA failover.

-d) Select Tag All to add a four-byte 802.1q tag to every packet sent on this channel.
+- Long -30 seconds - Short -1 second - c) For High Availability (HA) configuration, select the HA Monitoring check box to monitor the channel for failure events.
+Failure of any LA channel that has HA MON enabled triggers HA failover. - d) Select Tag All to add a four-byte 802.1q tag to every packet sent on this channel.
 The ON setting applies tags for all VLANs that are bound to this channel.
-OFF applies the tag to all VLANs other than the native VLAN.
+OFF applies the tag to all VLANs other than the native VLAN. - 6.
+Click Create to configure a CLAG for one of the SDX appliances.